 When it comes to cleaning, frugality bodes well.
 Making your own all-natural potions and powders costs much less than buying that something straight off the supermarket shelf.
-Plus, the environmental impact of less chemicals is much milder, leaving the conscience a little cleaner as well.
+Plus, the environmental impact of fewer chemicals is much milder, leaving the conscience a little cleaner as well.
 All you need is five easy ingredients and you’re in business!

 1. Baking/Washing Soda